-Effective January 1, 2020 Storey County's recording fees will increase by $2 on most document types and maps.
-The recording fee for a standard document will be $37.
+Effective January 1, 2020 Storey County's recording fees have increased by $2 on most document types and maps.
+The recording fee for a standard document is $37.
 The increase is a result of SB20 passed in the 2019 Nevada State Legislative Session.
-To view all upcoming changes visit our new fee schedule.
+Visit our new fee schedule.

 The County Recorder is charged with recording documents and filing maps.
 This office is also responsible for maintaining cross reference indexes to these records.
 The office provides retrieval of records for public viewing and produces copies and certifications of records.
 Real property transfer tax is collected on transfers of real property.